 Isak Mamo Abraham's tombstone, Weissensee cemetery, Berlin.

 The beneficiaries of Isaak's will were two of his brothers - Chaim (Haim) and Mony - and his two nephews - my father Uriel, and his brother Gideon (Gisy).
 Left out from his will was his third brother, my grandfather Moritz.
 It's not clear why he decided to make this exception, and whether this indicates a possible falling out between Isaak and Moritz.

 At the time of his death, Isaak owned or co-owned seven rental properties in Berlin.
 It's not clear what happened to his estate, however what happened to one of the properties would trigger a lengthy lawsuit initiated by Ronya after the war.

 According to documents related to the case, the property was supposedly bought in 1934 by a person also named Isaak Abraham.
 After his death in 1938, the property was then sold for a fraction of its value due to the Aryanisation laws.
 According to Ronya, it was difficult to believe in such a bizarre coincidence, and she argued that it had to be a hoax since Jews couldn't buy real estate in 1934 but were instead pressured to sell what they owned at a steep discount.
 After years of proceedings, the lawsuit ended unsuccessfully in 1957 and Ronya lost the case.

 - Very Special Thanks:

-- Antonia Belt, for visiting the Weissenssee cemetery on my behalf and taking photos of Isaak's tombstone.
+- Antonia Belt, for visiting the Weissenssee cemetery on my behalf and photographing Isaak's tombstone.